| Attend some great events in the

 Wednesdays for Babies - Children under 2 enjoy simple books, songs and action rhymes.

-Monday, January 13, 6pm - Open Mic Night for poets, writers, acoustic musicians and storytellers of all ages.
+Monday, March 10, 6pm - Open Mic Night for poets, writers, acoustic musicians and storytellers of all ages.
 Sign up for a 5-minute slot when you arrive.
 The featured artist of the evening takes the floor at 7pm, following a break for refreshments.
 Listeners welcome.
-Meets quarterly, on the second Monday each month (usually), January, March, June and September.
+Meets on the second Monday (usually) of March, May, July and September.

 Thursdays, 3:30-4:30pm - Next Gen